grammyjs/website/site/docs/hosting/vps.md

 ### Domain Rental

 To connect a bot running on webhooks to the outside world, you need to purchase a domain.
+We are going to explain this with Hostinger again, but there are many other services, too, and they all work similarly.

 Go to the [domain name search page](https://www.hostinger.com/domain-name-search).
 In the text input field, enter a domain name of the form `<name>.<zone>`.